jsoma/playfair-projects/SUBMISSION.md

 For example, let's say I wrote a story about basketball that includes two images.

     ---
-      title: How Stephen Curry is Scamming the NBA
+      title: "How Stephen Curry is Scamming the NBA"
-      summary: We looked at numbers involving Stephen Curry and you won't believe what we found.
-We won't believe it either, though, so we're all at a loss.
+      summary: "We looked at numbers involving Stephen Curry and you won't believe what we found.
+We won't believe it either, though, so we're all at a loss."
       authors:
         - Jonathan Soma
         - Jane Doe